con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > [f.
 56r]sprul pa'i 'khor lo sna tshogs 'chang/ /
 >> 	sa yi] em.; sa'i NyiGyu

-Completely good, with fine intelligence,
+Completely good, with intellect supreme,
 The embryo of earth,[^115-1] sustaining beings,
 Great embryo from which all buddhas form,
-Whose emanation circles are diverse, (115)
+With emanation circles most diverse, (115)

 [^115-1]: The first three names mentioned in this verse are also the names of well-known bodhisattvas: Samantabhadra, Sumati, and Kṣitigarbha.

 * 115d, viśvanirmāṇacakradhṛk: VV and the ancient translation connect *viśva* with *nirvāṇa*, whereas the ancient translation (which our translation follows) connects it with *cakra*.

+% resume

 > sarvabhāvasvabhāvāgryaḥ sarvabhāvasvabhāvadhṛk |
 > anutpādadharmā viśvārthaḥ sarvadharmasvabhāvadhṛk || 116 ||